TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 startdate: 2018-07-09      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2018-07-13        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Katrin Leinweber", "Angelina Kraft", "Konrad Förstner", "Martin Hammitzsch", "Luke Johnston", "Mateusz Kuzak"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Chris Erdmann", "You?"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Chris Erdmann"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["carpentries@tib.eu"]    # boxed, comma-separated list
 collaborative_notes: https://hackmd.io/ERXxduPVTPSc3LvSjL2nfw    # https://github.com/swcarpentry/workshop-template/issues/418
 ---

 ### General Information

-**This workshop aims to train junior scientists in implementing the FAIR principles for research data & software management & development.** We want to help you identify similarities and differences between these two scientific objects and apply respectively appropriate good practices in preparing, publishing and archiving your work.
+**This workshop aimed to train junior scientists in implementing the FAIR principles for research data & software management & development.** We want to help you identify similarities and differences between these two scientific objects and apply respectively appropriate good practices in preparing, publishing and archiving your work.
-We will focus on one topic / principle per day, introducing its reasoning, benefits, and (differing and/or shared) implications for **research data/software management/development** together with the learners.
-We'll follow-up the theory-leaning introductions in the mornings with discussions and live-coding sessions, using (Software & Data) Carpentry materials to illustrate and practice a principle's implementation in the [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) disciplines ("[MINT-Fächer](https://de.wikipedia.org/wiki/MINT-F%C3%A4cher)").
-Regardless of discipline, learners are encouraged to bring questions about their own data and source code, we can answer those during the week.

 <p align="center">
 <em>
-  It is a new, experimental workshop format that contextualises the highly practical lesson material from the <a href="{{site.swc_site}}">Software</a> and <a href="{{site.dc_site}}">Data</a> <a href="https://carpentries.org/">Carpentries</a> with the <a href="https://blogs.tib.eu/wp/tib/2017/09/12/the-fair-data-principles-for-research-data/">FAIR principles</a>
+  It was a new, experimental workshop format that contextualises the highly practical lesson material from the <a href="{{site.swc_site}}">Software</a> and <a href="{{site.dc_site}}">Data</a> <a href="https://carpentries.org/">Carpentries</a> with the <a href="https://blogs.tib.eu/wp/tib/2017/09/12/the-fair-data-principles-for-research-data/">FAIR principles</a>
 </em>
 </p>